wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/characterizing-drive.rst

 We begin by gathering our drive identification data.

-1. :ref:`Configure and Deploy a robot project <docs/software/advanced-controls/system-identification/configuring-project:Configuring a Project>`.
+1. :ref:`Configure and Deploy your robot project <docs/software/advanced-controls/system-identification/creating-routine:Creating an Identification Routine>`.
-2. :ref:`Run the identification Routine <docs/software/advanced-controls/system-identification/identification-routine:Running the Identification Routine>`.
+2. :ref:`Run the identification Routine <docs/software/advanced-controls/system-identification/running-routine:Running the Identification Routine>`.

 Analyzing the Data
 ------------------

-Once the identification routine has been run and the data file has been saved, it is time to :ref:`open it in the analysis pane <docs/software/advanced-controls/system-identification/analyzing-data:Analyzing Data>`.
+Once the identification routine has been run and the data file has been saved, it is time to :ref:`open it in the analysis pane <docs/software/advanced-controls/system-identification/analyzing-gains:Analyzing Data>`.

 Checking Diagnostics
 ^^^^^^^^^^^^^^^^^^^^